Same-sex marriage in Jersey: Legislative action

 On 14 March 2017, following an oral question by Deputy Mézec, the Chief Minister stated that the bill would be lodged in anticipation for debate in the summer of 2017 and would come into force by December of the same year.
 However, on 8 September 2017, the Chief Minister said that the bill would be delayed and that it would not be in force until at least spring 2018.
 A draft same-sex marriage bill was eventually introduced to the States Assembly on 3 October 2017.
 The States debated the bill on 16 November 2017 and agreed to its principles but sent it for further review to the Corporate Services Scrutiny Panel.
 The panel's report was presented to the States on 29 January 2018.
 Controversially, the report included a recommendation asking the States to approve a "tolerance clause" in the bill, which would have allowed traders to refuse to serve same-sex couples goods and services in accordance with their religious beliefs.
 The "tolerance clause" was strenuously opposed by equality and diversity campaigners in Jersey.
 The equality charity Liberate organised an online petition that received over 5,000 signatures opposing the inclusion of the clause.
 The charity gathered key support from members of church groups and wedding suppliers opposing the clause.

 A final vote on the bill by the States occurred on 1 February 2018, where it passed 42–1.
 The tolerance clause amendment was rejected by a vote of 40–5.
-The bill was granted royal assent in the Privy Council on 23 May 2018 and registered in the Royal Court on 1 June.
+The bill was granted royal assent in the Privy Council on 23 May 2018 and was registered in the Royal Court on 1 June.
 On 26 June, the States approved a proposition to commence the law on 1 July 2018.
-The first same-sex marriage was performed on 9 July 2018 in Saint Helier between Neil Renouf and John Cronin.
+The first same-sex marriage was performed on 9 July 2018 in St Helier between Neil Renouf and John Cronin.

-Jersey law defines "same sex marriage" as "the marriage of 2 persons of the same sex and includes a marriage by conversion [from a civil partnership]".
+The Marriage and Civil Status (Amendment No. 4) (Jersey) Law 2018 defines "same sex marriage" as "the marriage of 2 persons of the same sex and includes a marriage by conversion [from a civil partnership]".
+It also amended Jersey law to state that:

+Subsequent changes

+In September 2023, the government announced its intention to introduce legislation granting automatic recognition to same-sex parents, allow both same-sex parents to be named on a Jersey birth certificate and afford parent status and responsibility to parents whose child was born to a surrogate mother.
+A law was passed unanimously by the States in March 2024.
+It received royal assent in the Privy Council on 2 October and was registered in the Royal Court on 11 October as the Children and Civil Status (Amendments) (Jersey) Law 2024.

+Statistics

+In 2021, Statistics Jersey estimated that 0.2% of the adult Jersey population were in same-sex marriages.